Alexander-Ocheretyany/C/README.md

-# C
-Programs written in C
+# Programs written in C